LordofBone/Chatbot_8/README.md

 ###### Pre-requisites

+Ensure you have Python 3.9 installed (this is what I have been using for it so far).

 Before doing any of the below you will need to set a password for the PostgreSQL database, this can be done by going into the 'config' folder and accessing 'postgresql_config.yaml' and adding/changing the password; or you can leave it at the default.